- Welcome students and walk them into the classroom each morning, and walk them out as they leave each afternoon.

 Educational Leave Guidelines

-- A student may be counted present up to ten days (maximum for Travel/Vacation in any one year.
+- A student may be counted present up to ten days (maximum for Travel/Vacation in any one year, though families are highly encouraged to vacation during summer, fall, winter and spring breaks.

 - The student will receive a comparable number of days to complete homework in order for absences to be considered excused.
 Example: If a student is absent five days, homework will be due five days after the end of the vacation.